 Proposers should clearly state in the scientific rationale the limits of the existing calibration plan and the expected improvement that can result from the proposed observations.
 Moreover, the proposal should emphasise the relevance and the overall scientific gain of the calibration techniques and products resulting from these observations.
-Calibration Programmes do not pertain to any of the standard OPC categories (A, B, C or D), since in general they are not directly related to a unique scientific area: the special subcategory code L0 should be used to distinguish them.
 The PIs of Calibration Programmes are required to deliver to ESO the resulting Advanced Data Products within one year of the completion of the corresponding observations.

-4.7 Director's Discretionary Time
+4.6Director's Discretionary Time